Copyright: Copyright infringement

 For a work to be considered to infringe upon copyright, its use must have occurred in a nation that has domestic copyright laws or adheres to a bilateral treaty or established international convention such as the Berne Convention or WIPO Copyright Treaty.
 Improper use of materials outside of legislation is deemed "unauthorized edition", not copyright infringement.

 Statistics regarding the effects of copyright infringement are difficult to determine.
 Studies have attempted to determine whether there is a monetary loss for industries affected by copyright infringement by predicting what portion of pirated works would have been formally purchased if they had not been freely available.
 Other reports indicate that copyright infringement does not have an adverse effect on the entertainment industry, and can have a positive effect.
 In particular, a 2014 university study concluded that free music content, accessed on YouTube, does not necessarily hurt sales, instead has the potential to increase sales.

-According to the IP Commission Report the annual cost of intellectual property theft to the US economy "continues to exceed $225 billion in counterfeit goods, pirated software, and theft of trade secrets and could be as high as $600 billion."
+According to the IP Commission Report the annual cost of intellectual property infringement to the US economy "continues to exceed $225 billion in counterfeit goods, pirated software, and theft of trade secrets and could be as high as $600 billion."
 A 2019 study sponsored by the US Chamber of Commerce Global Innovation Policy Center (GIPC), in partnership with NERA Economic Consulting "estimates that global online piracy costs the U.S. economy at least $29.2 billion in lost revenue each year."
 An August 2021 report by the Digital Citizens Alliance states that "online criminals who offer stolen movies, TV shows, games, and live events through websites and apps are reaping $1.34 billion in annual advertising revenues."
 This comes as a result of users visiting pirate websites who are then subjected to pirated content, malware, and fraud.

 Rights granted

 According to World Intellectual Property Organisation, copyright protects two types of rights.
 Economic rights allow right owners to derive financial reward from the use of their works by others.
 Moral rights allow authors and creators to take certain actions to preserve and protect their link with their work.
-The author or creator may be the owner of the economic rights or those rights may be transferred to one or more copyright owners.
+The author or creator may be the owner of the economic rights, or those rights may be transferred to one or more copyright owners.
 Many countries do not allow the transfer of moral rights.